jovialmcnulty/ros-setup/README.md

 For example: `rostopic echo /arm_controller/state`

-With Rviz running, you should be able to drag the end-effector to a random position within the UR5's workspace.
+With RViz running, you should be able to drag the end-effector to a random position within the UR5's workspace.
 Then from the 'planning' tab, you should be able to plan and execute a path which will be played back in real-time on both Rviz and the open Gazebo session.